 In the case that removing the address from Suppressions is warranted, you can remove them from the list via your Mailgun control pane, or via the Complaints API, using an HTTP DELETE request.

-- Click on the Messages option on the left-hand side of your Mailgun dashboard and then select Domains.
+- Click on the Sending option on the left-hand side of your Mailgun dashboard.

 - Click on the specific domain for which you would like to view the Suppressions.

-- You will click on the Suppressions tab near the top of the screen.
+- You will click on the Suppressions option.

 - Choose the Complaints suppression type, and then click Delete button on the right-hand side of the specific suppression you would like to delete.

 Lastly, to read more about Suppressions, please see this related help article.
-If any questions arise, just reach out to our Support team via the Support tab in your Mailgun control panel!
+If any questions arise, just reach out to our Support team via the Support option in your Mailgun control panel!